bjssacademy/advanced-tdd/chapter09/chapter09.md

 - Close over a function reference
 - Our code calls whatever function reference was supplied
 - At run time, create this closure with the dependency we want to use

+We still use Dependency Inversion and Dependency Injection.
+They just use different technqiues at the syntax level.

 ```golang
 package main